High Adventure: Accounts and photographs of walks, climbs and overland travels around the world

 Next day we continued up the steep-sided, forested valley through the picturesque village of Kyama.
 In the flag-stoned farmyards the grain was being thrashed manually with long-handled, wooden flails.
 On the horizon, beneath clear, azure skies, the prominent cone of Numbur and its satellite peaks provided a spectacular backdrop.
 Late in the afternoon a steep climb on a narrow, tortuous path winding up through precipitous rock faces was followed by a gradual gradient across a plateau into Charma - the highest settlement in the area - where I was escorted into town by a host of excited schoolchildren intrigued by their first sight of a westerner.

-Beyond Charma we plunged into dense jungle with old, lichen-covered fir trees and occasional kharkas ( yak pastures ) with rudimentary shelters.
+Beyond Charma we plunged into dense jungle with old, lichen-covered, fir trees and occasional kharkas ( yak pastures ) with rudimentary shelters.
 From a col we gained a view up the steep-sided, V-shaped valley to the white cone of Numbur rising above a plethora of interlocking spurs.
 The muddy, undulating path climbed steadily through the forest above the rushing waters of the Likhu Khola, confined in its gorge, to the larger kharka at Bethangding where we encamped for the night.

 Upper Likhu Khola Valley and Mt.
 Numbur

-Mt.
-Numbur
+Mount Numbur

 from

-Likhu Khola
+Upper Likhu Khola Valley

 Shortly thereafter we climbed above the tree-line into the upper Likhu Khola Valley - a beautiful, himalayan valley enclosed by a great sweep of high rock and snow peaks - to pitch our tents in the yak pastures of Gyajo in a spectacular location beneath the moraine wall of the Zurmacher Glacier.

-Accompanied by Darwa I walked to the head of the lateral moraine then climbed to a ridgetop to command a superb panorama of a long, ice-bound ridge extending from Numbur around the northern skyline and encompassing vast summit snowfields, hanging glaciers, ice-falls, and avalanche fans.
+Accompanied by Darwa, I walked to the head of the lateral moraine then climbed to a ridgetop to command a superb panorama of a long, ice-bound ridge extending from Numbur around the northern skyline and encompassing vast summit snowfields, hanging glaciers, ice-falls, and avalanche fans.

 A much steeper descent on the far side over rough, loose scree rapidly brought us to the banks of the Nupenobug Khola where we stopped for the night.
 It was then only a short haul in the morning to reach the broad, flat tundra at Thare Teng and a magnificent camp site encircled by a great ring of jagged, rocky aretes and snow peaks.